XiaoMi/mace/docs/getting_started/introduction.rst

 Model loading
 -------------

-The MiAI model format contains two parts: the model graph definition and the model parameter tensors.
+The MACE model format contains two parts: the model graph definition and the model parameter tensors.
 The graph part utilizes Protocol Buffers for serialization.
 All the model parameter tensors are concatenated together into a continuous byte array, and we call this array tensor data in